Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 > You can set a body request even with a `GET` body, even if this is not a common practice.

-Body section must be the last section of the request configuration..
+The body section must be the last section of the request configuration.

 #### JSON body {#json-body}